ziyangpsy/dynamometer_calibration/README.md

 AcqKnowledge 5.0 + USB driver (these are provided with the MP160)

-$$ Before this function (API with Biopac) : see before the function.m
+Note: before calling these functions, include the routines from before the function.m first (API with Biopac).